-UPDATED 15Jun2018: Have you ever heard about solar generators?
+UPDATED 22Aug2018: Have you heard about solar generators?
 I’ve been teaching people to build their own from parts since 2016, and folks love the energy independence these things provide.
 Solar generators are an up-and-coming portable energy technology that lets you make modest amounts of electricity without connection to the utility grid and without burning any fuel or making any noise.
 They generate power from the sun to charge a battery, with a built-in inverter transforming that power to a usable form for plug-in appliances.
 Solar generators need no fuel and they just keep on working without oil changes or tuneups.
 Think of them like small, portable, self-contained versions of the kind of photovoltaic system off-grid people might put in their homes.
 It’s a great idea if you want to get into solar power, but there’s a problem.

 These days a lot of companies are selling ready-made solar generators that sound great on paper, but don’t perform well in real life.
 I know because I’ve checked out the situation closely.
-This article shines a light on the most common deficiencies hidden by some of the companies who sell-ready-made solar generators, and it explains some of the typical design limitations and false claims you’ll find in plain language.
+This article shines a light on the most common deficiencies hidden by some of the companies that sell-ready-made solar generators, and it explains some of the typical design limitations and false claims you’ll find in plain language.
 I’ll also tell you about the build-it-yourself solar generator I designed that delivers much more value for the money.
 I have no reason to recommend the specific components you’ll read about here.
 They’re simply the best I know of for this kind of project

 Problem#1: Ready-made solar generators often deliver way too little power

 Some of the most heavily publicized solar generator models I’ve seen claim 1800 watts of output.
-That sounds impressive, but there are two problems.
+That sounds impressive, but there are two problems with the claim.
 First, 1800 watts is not that much power.
 One measly toaster oven uses 1500 watts; a water well pump needs more than 2000 watts on start-up; even a simple coffee maker needs almost the full 1800 watt output.